steos/restmachine/README.md

 }
 ```

-## Minimum PHP Version

-restmachine currently requires PHP 5.5 at a minimum.
+restmachine currently requires PHP >= 5.5.

 ## Credits

 Credits go to [clojure-liberator](http://clojure-liberator.github.io/liberator/) where I extracted the decision graph
-and which I heavily used as reference and documentation to understand the webmachine execution model.
+and which I heavily used as reference and documentation to understand the webmachine execution model
+and the excellent [Symfony HttpFoundation](https://github.com/symfony/HttpFoundation) which RestMachine is built on.

 ## Project Status

-Pre-alpha at best.
-Contributions, suggestions, flames are welcome.
+This is alpha software.
+A lot of the functionality is still missing.
+It will be buggy and there is no
+stable API anything.

+### TODO

+- Caching and conditional requests
+- Content negotiation for language, charset, encoding
+- Standalone wrapper with routing
+- PATCH

 ## License